 - Each employee has a datacoral.co account that is used as the AWS user in the Datacoral account.

 Roles used by Datacoral Installation

-All of the roles below are created through one Datacoral Roles Cloudformation Template.
+All of the roles below are created through one of the following Datacoral Role Cloudformation Template.
 You can click on each of the roles below to see the Cloud Formation Templates with the details of all the permissions.

-- APILambdaExecRole - Role used by Lambdas that get triggered via API Gateway
+- APILambdaExecRole - Role used by lambda functions that get triggered via API Gateway

-- LambdaExecRole - Role used by all lambda functions called as part of all the slices
+- LambdaExecRole - Role used by all lambda functions called as part of all the connectors

 - FirehoseRole - Role used by Firehose to write data to S3 and Redshift.